 What is it like to be Baker Acted?

-After the evaluation is done, the individual may be required to stay in a mental health facility for a few days or even longer, depending on their needs.
-During this time, they will receive evaluation and care from qualified professionals who will create a plan to ensure their individual safety and well-being.
-After they are released from the mental health facility, they may be required to follow up with outpatient care, counseling, and other supportive services to ensure that they stay safe and healthy.
+After the evaluation, the individual may be required to stay in a mental health facility for a few days or even longer, depending on their needs.
+During this time, they will receive evaluation and care from qualified professionals who will create a plan to ensure their safety and well-being.
+After they are released from the mental health facility, they may be required to follow up with outpatient care, counseling, and other supportive services to ensure they stay safe and healthy.

 - To be processed by law enforcement – Where the individual is arrested for a felony, while they may meet the Baker Act criteria for an involuntary examination, the person must be processed before being transported to a receiving facility.